Strategy15 min read

 Many people think opt-out means their data is private.
 That's not quite true.

 Opt-out is not the same as private.
-It just means your data won't be used to improve future models.
+In practice, it usually means the content won't be used to improve the provider's general models.
+But the data is still processed by the provider, may be retained for a period, and may be subject to safety review, support workflows, and legal requirements.
 What matters is not just where the company is headquartered, but whether personal data is transferred outside the EU/EEA and what safeguards are in place (e.g. EU-US Data Privacy Framework, Standard Contractual Clauses, and technical controls).

 The GDPR Perspective